EtherealEngine/etherealengine-docs/docs/developer/typescript/01_gettingStarted/02_hello/03_system.md

 ECS.setComponent(entity, TransformComponent, { position: new Vector3(0, 1, 0) })
 ECS.setComponent(entity, PrimitiveGeometryComponent, { geometryType: 1 })
 ```
-- And then we asked Ethereal Engine to run our code with the `worldInjection` function...
+- And then we asked Ethereal Engine to run our code...

 ## Wait, where is the System?
 But we never defined a `System`!